 Similar to the skincare market, the market for hair products is forecast to grow by almost US$5 billion between 2020 and 2024.
 Producers are looking for new approaches to hair care, many offering products that offer multiple benefits.
 In addition to smelling great, lemongrass essential oil may be able to reduce dandruff.
 One easy way to reap the benefits of lemongrass oil is to add a few drops to your shampoo and conditioner.

+Another one in the list of lemongrass essential oil uses.
 Diseases mosquitoes carry—such as malaria—still remain a large source of illness and death.
 There is no effective vaccine for malaria, making mosquito repellent one of the main avenues of protection.
 Unfortunately, the risks that arise from incorrectly or overapplied chemical repellents have led to cardiac and neurological side effects, as well as allergic reactions.

 Lemongrass is considered biodegradable, which is one of the reasons why it is so popular as an insect repellent.
 In addition, multiple tests show lemongrass to be effective in both repelling and killing mosquitoes and similar insects.
 One study, in particular, indicates 8-hour repellency against the Anopheles mosquito.

 Lemongrass is one of the best sources of citral.
 Citral attracts honey bees and is often used by beekeepers who wish to guide their bees to another location or hive.
 On top of making honey, bees also pollinate flowers and crops.
 Beekeepers will travel with their bees to places such as California, and use them to pollinate almond and fruit trees.
 With the world’s bee population dwindling, this industry is becoming increasingly more valuable and more important to sustain.
 Keep your bees where you want them with natural lemongrass oil!